Midguard-Network/minecraft-simple-web/README.md

 ### `discord_module`

-This section manages the Discord integration.
+This section manages the Discord integration. will display a discord module on the home page

 - **`enabled`** *(boolean)*: Whether the Discord module is enabled.
 Example: `true`.
 - **`discordID`** *(string)*: The Discord server's ID.
 Example: `1042193541197209651`.